 - Bad breath

 Indigestion, also known as dyspepsia, can be caused by various factors such as overeating, eating too quickly, consuming spicy or fatty foods, stress, smoking, and certain medications.
-While it's important to consult a healthcare professional for proper diagnosis and treatment, here are some general tips that may help prevent indigestion:
+While it's important to consult a healthcare professional for proper diagnosis and, here are some general tips that may help prevent indigestion:

 - Eat smaller, more frequent meals: